t8ortot/sheets-discogs-tracker/README.md

 Why do some of my items have the Discogs Lowest set to $0.00?
 - This happens when nothing is listed, therefore there is nothing to show.
 This can also happen if you manually entered an invalid Discogs ID.

+How do I change the color settings back to their default colors?
+- If you wish to revert to any of the color settings back to the defaults set in the code, simply remove the text from the cell.
+When the script runs again, it will replace the cell's color with the default and write "default" into the cell.

 # Feature Request List